mostafakml/locator/ANSWERS.md

 answer:

-this service run in http protocol so at the first level if drones and this service use same intranet internal ip should be accessable or at least service should be assigned a dns and drone also assess to that dns the second level each port choose for app should be exposed for drone and the case usind docker port should be mirror and the the port  that in actual machine should be exposed
+this service run in http protocol so at the first level if drones and this service use same intranet network internal ip should be accessable or at least service should be assigned to dns domain like (data-bank.com) and drone also assess to that dns the second level each port choose for app should be exposed for drone and the case using docker port should be mirror and  the that port   in actual machine should be exposed

 - Why throttling is useful (if it is)?
 How would you implement it here?

 answer:
- generally throttling is usefull for prevent over-load but for this specepic problem its seem the cost of throttling as bigger than response and also the definition of problem not provide any information about how mutch any drone need this service also becuase we dont implement auth we cant authenticate who use this service. so if we have those information we can add a middleware layer to implement throttling
+ generally throttling is useful for prevent over-load but for this specific problem its seem the cost of throttling is bigger than response  also the definition of problem not provide any information about how much any drone need this service also because we dont implement auth we cant authenticate who use this service. so if we have this information we can add a middleware layer to implement throttling other option is implement throttling base on ip how many a ip can use our service  this case is also doable by adding a custom middleware

 - What we have to change to make DNS be able to service several sectors at the same time?

-anwer:
+answer:
-at the current senario we have sector id at the config file if drone can have give us sectorid at the request body we can provide location for any drone in any sector
+at the current scenario we have sector id at the config file if drone can have given us sectorid at the request body we can provide location for any drone in any sector

-but if drone cant send us any information about sector we cant service in other senario for example other service map for our service drone and sector id we can add other service for register sector and drone and give access to drone the if drone is authenticated we can provide location for multiple sector i that case we need at least 3 api service /sector  /drone  /drone-sector
+but if drone cant send us any information about sector we cant service in other scenario for example third service map for our service drone and sectors we can add other api service for register sector and drone and give access to drone the if authenticated drone we can provide location for multiple sector i that case we need at least 3 api service /sector  /drone  /drone-sector

-we need to sore those data in a rdbms like postres and we have thre table sectors,drones and the relation between drones and sector is one to many also we need jwt service to authenticate our drones
+we need to sore those data in a rdbms like postreSQL and we have two table sectors,drones and the relation between drones and sector is one to many also we need jwt service to authenticate our drones